Jesus Enters Jerusalem on a donkey...

 You see - God’s power is shown through Jesus and through his self-giving and sacrifice, and suffering.
 Jesus Christ and him crucified; that is the power and wisdom of God.
 As St Paul said, "the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God".
 (1 Cor 1:18).
 It's a different order of power that works not through violence and victory but through love, service and sacrifice.

-But you know - it is possible for us to see both those kinds of power at work today.
+It is easy for us to see both those kinds of power at work today.
 On the one hand, we can see the power of violence and victory - as we see armies marching against each other around the planet, as we see selfish companies and individuals grabbing all the riches and wealth that they can, as we see man's inhumanity to man continuing to spread around the world.

 But we can see the other kind of power as well.
 Every time that someone stands up against the violence and greed.
 Every time someone reaches out a hand to help another human being.
-Every time a hospital is opened, or a school is started, or a refugee is fed or given a tent - that's the power of God at work...showing us that there is another way...the way of love, service and sacrifice.
+Every time a hospital is opened, or a school is started, or a refugee is fed or given a tent - that's the power of God at work.
+Every time someone decides to give up the latest gadget they desire, and chooses to give that money for the benefit of others...there is another power at work...the power of love, service and sacrifice.

 That's why we can sing, with such joy, that Jesus Reigns over all the Earth!
 Because although we hear more about the bad stuff in the world - the reality is that God is alive...and 'God is working his purpose out as year succeeds to year.'